vanshsingh10031/CTENDSEMPROJECTREPO/README.md

 # CTENDSEMPROJECTREPO
 This repository is created for a group-based development workflow.
 Each team member has their own dedicated branch to work independently, while the main branch remains the stable and finalized version of the project.
+## Project Status
+Work in progress – preprocessing and analysis ongoing.